 If the schedule is the knowable half, the roster is usually the fog, except this year the thickest fog has already burned off at the position that matters most.
 In college football the quarterback is the line, and Oregon's is back.
 Moore completed 296 of 412 passes for 3,565 yards with 30 touchdowns against just 10 interceptions in 2025, earned Orange Bowl Offensive MVP, and bypassed the NFL to return.
 Replacing a proven, high-volume starter is the single biggest variable on most win totals in the sport, and Oregon does not have to make that bet.
 Moore's return is the receipt the over is built on, and it is why the market expects a number this high.

 The crack in the certainty is one tier down, up front.
 Oregon sent seven players to the 2026 NFL Draft, two of them in the first round: tight end Kenyon Sadiq and safety Dillon Thieneman, real talent off both sides of the ball.
-Two more were interior offensive linemen taken later, guards Emmanuel Pregnon in the third round and Alex Harkey in the sixth.
+Two more were offensive linemen taken later, Emmanuel Pregnon in the third round and Alex Harkey in the sixth.
 Center Iapani Laloulu and guard Dave Iuli return, but three starting spots along the line are open competitions this fall between the likes of Fox Crader, Gernorris Wilson, and Douglas Utu.
 A line breaking in three new starters is the one part of this offense that can undercut everything the quarterback makes possible, and it is a roster fact worth re-checking right up to kickoff.

 The over is the quarterback-and-floor bet, and the levers line up: